canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: Yes

-The base system image that the ROCK's contents will be layered on.
+The base system image that the rock's contents will be layered on.
 This is also the system that will be mounted and made available when using Overlays.
-The special value ``bare`` means that the ROCK will have no base system at all, which is typically used with static binaries or :ref:`Chisel slices <chisel_explanation>`.
+The special value ``bare`` means that the rock will have no base system at all, which is typically used with static binaries or :ref:`Chisel slices <chisel_explanation>`.